 The LCAP development process serves three distinct, but related functions:

-Comprehensive Strategic Planning: The process of developing and annually updating the LCAP supports comprehensive strategic planning, (California Education Code [EC] Section 52064[e][1]).
+Comprehensive Strategic Planning: The process of developing and annually updating the LCAP supports comprehensive strategic planning, particularly to address and reduce disparities in opportunities and outcomes between student groups indicated by the California School Dashboard (Dashboard) (California Education Code [EC] Section 52064[e][1]).
 Strategic planning that is comprehensive connects budgetary decisions to teaching and learning performance data.
 LEAs should continually evaluate the hard choices they make about the use of limited resources to meet student and community needs to ensure opportunities and outcomes are improved for all students.

 Meaningful Engagement of Educational Partners: The LCAP development process should result in an LCAP that reflects decisions made through meaningful engagement (EC Section 52064[e][1]).
 Local educational partners possess valuable perspectives and insights about an LEA's programs and services.
 Effective strategic planning will incorporate these perspectives and insights in order to identify potential goals and actions to be included in the LCAP.